House For An Artist | Fulham | W14

 "When I bought this house eighteen years ago my daughter was three months old and the flexibility of the accommodation really worked for me: it's incredibly versatile which is why I've not really needed to move and it's been a wonderful family home to house all the paraphernalia that's attached to children!
 In recent years it's become a place more suited to adults and the open plan layout of the bottom two floors has made it perfect for entertaining".
 Ms S opens up the door to her exquisite Fulham townhouse.

-Chesson Road is a thoroughly charming leafy stretch of road in gentile South West London that's lined on each side with uninterrupted terraces of three-storey Victorian houses.
+Chesson Road is a thoroughly charming leafy stretch of road in genteel South West London that's lined on each side with uninterrupted terraces of three-storey Victorian houses.
 This particular example has a distinctly artist's home quality about it, with airy rooms and lofty ceiling heights adding to the drama.

 The house was comprehensively refurbished in 2015 to include redecoration, new kitchen, a new super-efficient boiler with app control, and the replacement of flat roof areas.